 11. Remove all debris from the entire clutch air duct passage.

 12. Check for signs of damage to seals on the transmission and engine.
 If any seals appear to be damaged, your RANGER requires prompt service.
-Your POLARIS Dealer can assist.
-Click here to find a Dealer near you.
+Your Polaris Dealer can assist.
+To find a dealer near you, use the Dealer Locator.

 Tip: Belt slip is responsible for creating excessive heat that destroys belts, wears clutch components and causes outer clutch covers to fail.
 Switch to low range while operating at slower speeds to extend the life of the PVT components (belt, cover, etc.).

 13. To install a belt, place one end of the belt over the driving clutch.
 Route the belt over the top of the driven clutch and down into the groove of the clutch to allow slack in the belt.
 Rotate the driven clutch by hand until the belt falls into place.